The dental 3D printing market is blowing up. There hasn’t been this much interest and hype in an aspect of digital dentistry in a long time.

 Connectivity

-In order to print, you will need the STL of the supported prints uploaded on a USB and inserted into the printer.
-Kind of a strange way to have to process your prints.
+Otherwise you can also start prints via USB.
+You will need the STL of the supported prints uploaded on a USB and inserted into the printer.

 Heater